 There is no exposure determination table to help you get started.
-The best way to determine exposure length is to look at published photos and see what film exposure combinations were used.
+The best way to determine exposure length is look at previously published photos to see what film/exposure combinations were used.
 Or take unguided sample photos of various parts of the sky while the drive is running.
 Always take exposures of various lengths to determine the best exposure